Lafayette Breakfast Optimist Fat Tuesday Fundraiser

 In July 2011 the club sponsored a night at Loeb Stadium with The King and His Court, a nationally known four man softball team who were making the final tour of a 65 year run.
 They played (with) a group of brave local celebrities.
 The profits from the event and sponsorships covered an expanded program for the next two years.
 It was then decided to make the Fat Tuesday Celebration the major fundraiser event for the teacher grants and to make the celebration a community event.
 The Lafayette Optimist Foundation was established in 2014 to house funds from the event and award the yearly grants.

-In 2018, the club began receiving a record number of grant requests and will be able to award 10 times the amount that they did the first year.
+In 2023, the club received a record number of grant requests and was able to award over $23,000 in grants due to support from the Fat Tuesday Fundraiser.